RichieHakim/basic_neural_processing_modules/README.md

         - Fast creation of a matrix of aligned traces relative to specified event times

 - Machine Learning:
+    - `neural_networks` module
+        - Has nice RNN regression and classification classes
     - `decomposition.torch_PCA`
         - Fast standard PCA using PyTorch
-    - `linear_regression.LinearRegression_sweep`
-        - Performs linear regression with a variety of hyperparameters and methods (L1, L2, Logistic, optional GPU methods using cuml)
-    - `misc.make_batches`
-        - Creates batches of data or any other iterable
-    - `similarity.orthogonalize` and `similarity.pairwise_orthogonalization`
+    - `similarity.orthogonalize`
-        - Orthogonalize a matrix relative to a set of vectors using a Gram-Schmidt related process
+        - Orthogonalize a matrix relative to a set of vectors using OLS or Gram-Schmidt process

 - Miscellaneous
     - `path_helpers.find_paths`
         - Find paths to files and/or folders in a directory.
 Searches recursively using regex.
-    - `misc.estimate_size_of_float_array`
-        - Estimates the size of a float array in bytes
     - `image_processing.play_video_cv2`
         - Plays and/or saves a 3D array as a video using OpenCV
     - `h5_handling.simple_save` and `h5_handling.simple_load`